 About Bianca Rossini:

-Born in Rio de Janeiro and currently based in Beverly Hills, Bianca Rossini has had great success in several different fields.
-She has been a performer since the age of three, moving to the United States as a teenager.
+Born in Rio de Janeiro and currently based in Los Angeles, singer, songwriter Bianca Rossini has had great success in several different fields.
+Bianca has been performing since the age of three, and she moved to the United States as a teenager.
 Bianca attended the University of Maryland and George Washington University as a Dance and Theater Major, and studied at the Washington School of Ballet.
 Bianca worked as a print and runway model in Milan, Rio, New York and Washington DC.
 Bianca landed several national commercials, music videos, and her extensive television and film credits include Moon Over Parador, Bad Influence, Mobsters, Chicago Hope, The Sentinel, Martial Law, and The Brainiacs.
 In addition, she composed music for Chicago Hope and The Sentinel.
 Bianca also choreographed Moon Over Parador, The Sentinel and several music videos.
-Bianca is a poet and an author and has published 3 books: Love in Black and White, a collection of poems with art by the most popular and influential contemporary landscape photographer Michael Kenna.
-A Brazilian Heart – Rubies, Murder, Love and Other Poems is comprised of love poems with art by international artists, written in English and in Portuguese.
-Julia – Confessions of a Brazilian Super Model is a semi-autobiographical tale based in the years Bianca was an international model.
+Bianca is a poet and an author and has published 3 books: Love in Black and White, a collection of poems with art by the most popular and influential contemporary landscape photographer Michael Kenna; A Brazilian Heart – Rubies, Murder, Love and Other Poems is comprised of love poems with art by international artists, written in English and in Portuguese; Julia – Confessions of a Brazilian Super Model is a semi-autobiographical tale based in the years Bianca was an international model.
 For more than a decade she produced and hosted The Bianca Rossini Show, a weekly cable television talk show seen around the country.
 Her magazine column about the arts in Hollywood was featured in several lifestyle magazines in Los Angeles and online.
 Bianca's newly released album Vento do Norte follows her internationally acclaimed albums, Meu Amor and Kiss of Brasil, and singles, Return to Brazil and Cosmopolitan Girl.
 Bianca’s music has been featured on more than 100 jazz radio stations in 15+ countries, including the United States, Europe and South America.
 Bianca’s music is number one on Pandora's Bossa Nova Radio.
 On Spotify, Bianca’s songs have been streamed more than one million times.